dabana/VuePress-KCJsummercamp/docs/day5.md

 - Because we used strong magnets, microbits were affected by the strong magnetic fields!
 ```

-## 2B.
-Art:Bit activity - code for begginers
+## 2b.
+Artbit - code for begginers

-1. The last day there is no Art:Bit activity, just Capture the Flag game preparation.
+1. No Artbit activity, just Capture the Flag game preparation.

-## 3. The final battle: a complex capture the flag type of game
+## 3. Final battle:  capture the flag game

 The final battle is in three stages: